digitaldesigner/2weeks.ai/content/day-11.md

 If you miss a question, don’t worry — AI can explain the correct answer to help reinforce your learning.

 ## 📝 Summarize & Get Homework
-If you’re returning to a topic, or a quiz isn’t your speed — you can AI for a summary and a way to keep learning:
+If you’re returning to a topic, or a quiz isn’t your speed — you can ask AI for a summary and a way to keep learning:

 > Summarize everything we’ve discussed on this topic, and give me some homework to go deeper.